 - Educating employees

-A successful transition to SSO requires that every person within a company is educated on the benefits of the technology and how to use it.
+A successful transition to SSO technology requires that every person within a company is educated on the benefits of the technology and how to use it.
 Because the average employee has a lot of priorities to manage, framing SSO as a solution that will save them time while keeping their login credentials secure will likely increase SSO adoption.

 Establishing a clear password policy for all employees and educating them about safe password practices should go hand in hand with implementing and integrating SSO.
 This ensures your organization is building a human-first security culture in which employees understand how to maintain good password health and work together to protect themselves and the organization, laying a strong foundation that will be instrumental in supporting the long-term success of SSO.